|LabVIEW 2015 Help|

 LabVIEW uses the same file format on all platforms.

 When you open the VI on the new platform, LabVIEW detects the VI is from another platform and recompiles the VI to use the correct instructions for the current processor.
-If you transfer VIs on a disk formatted for a different platform, you may require a utility program to read the disk, such as Apple File Exchange on Macintosh.
+If you transfer VIs on a disk formatted for a different platform, you may require a utility program to read the disk.

 You cannot port the following VIs: